ANO submission to Aviation White Paper – Terms of Reference (TOR)

 The Aviation White Paper was announced by the federal government in 2022.
 Submissions to the Terms of Reference (TOR) closed on 10 March 2023.
 The

 As of 30 June 2021, the ANO received 265 complaints regarding aircraft noise following the opening of Brisbane Airport’s new parallel runway.
-One complaint from
+One complaint from the Brisbane Flight Path Community Alliance incorporated a survey of 2075 residents adversely affected.
+The ANO conducted a multi-complaints review of Airservices’ environmental assessment of the impact of the flight paths developed for the new runway and its community engagement with potentially affected residents.

 The complainants are community groups from inner Melbourne who complain about both noise from aircraft landing at Melbourne Airport and helicopter sightseeing flights.